-The proposed development that will follow this amendment is specifically designed to be compatible both internally to the project and with the surrounding area.
-The area subject to this amendment is only a small portion of overall larger parcels.
+The proposed development that will follow this zoning map amendment is specifically designed to be compatible both internally to the project and with the surrounding area.
+The area subject to this zone change is only a small part of larger parcels.
 The amended area is therefore internal to the eventual project.
-Any potential impacts can therefore be managed through proper design and layout of project uses.
+Any potential impacts can therefore be managed through proper design and layout of project uses as outlined in the attached PUD.